bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 [dotfiles](https://github.com/bagnaram/dotfiles/).
 These could ideally be managed across systems as a single Nix configuration.

-NixOS uses the concept of packages which are layed down over the filesystem.
+NixOS uses the concept of packages which are laid down over the filesystem.
 These packages are stored in the Nix repository **under /nix/**, and are symlinked over their expected locations on the filesystem.
 Whenever Nix sets up your system, it reads through its master configuration file and grabs the